What Is Responsive Web Design? 8 Benefits for Businesses!Orhun Karadag

 Responsively designed websites are better optimised for a range of devices and therefore load fast and efficiently compared to websites not designed with that device in mind.

-It’s no secret that you’ll get more consumers onto your website if you rank higher on the Google search results.
+It’s no secret that higher visibility on search engines will bring more sales.
+You’ll get more consumers onto your website if you rank higher on the Google search results.

 Google started to enable the mobile-first index for websites in December 2017.
 Then in July 2019, mobile-first indexing has been enabled by default for all new websites by Google.